Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Transaction that Stores a Jar in Blockchain <a name="jar-transaction"></a>

-The previous section has shown how we can create a brand new blockchain and initialize it with the runtime Takamaka classes and a gamete.
+The previous section has shown how to create a brand new blockchain and initialize it with the runtime Takamaka classes and a gamete.
 Our goal was to use that blockchain to store an instance of the `Person` class.
-For that, the bytecode of that class must be stored into blockchain first.
-This can be accomplished with a transaction that stores a jar in blockchain.
+That class is not in the build path of the `blockchain` project, nor in its class or module path at run time.
+If we want to call the constructor of `Person`, that class must somehow be accessible.
-Namely, we will run a transaction that stores `family-0.0.1-SNAPSHOT.jar` inside the blockchain, so that we can later refer to it and call the constructor of `Person`.
+In order to make `Person` accessible, we must run a transaction that installs `family-0.0.1-SNAPSHOT.jar` inside the blockchain, so that we can later refer to it and call the constructor of `Person`.
 This will not be an initial transaction (the node has been already definitely initialized).
 Hence, it must be payed by an externally owned account.
-The only such account that we have available by now is the gamete that has been created during initialization.
+The only such account, that is available by now, is the gamete that has been created during initialization.

 Let us hence use that gamete as caller of a transaction that stores `family-0.0.1-SNAPSHOT.jar` in blockchain.
 This seems like a very easy task, but actually hides many smaller problems.
-First of all, who will pay for the transaction?
-There is only one account with funds at the moment and that is the gamete.
-So the gamete will pay, but then it must sign the transaction request with its private key.
+We have said that the gamete must pay for that transaction.
+Then it must sign the transaction request with its private key.
 Where is that key?
 It turns out that the `InitializedNode` view has a method that allows one to read the keys of the gamete.
-Note that the private key is not in blockchain, is only in the view, a Java object in RAM.
+Note that the private key is not in blockchain, but only in the view, that is a Java object in RAM.
 But wait, where is the gamete actually?
 It is an object stored in blockchain, not in RAM.
-Its blockchain address is publicly published by the manifest of the blockchain.
+Its blockchain address is publicly published by the manifest of the blockchain, another object stored in blockchain, not in RAM.
 Namely, having that manifest, we can call its `getGamete()` method to get the address of the gamete.
-The manifest itself is available for any Hotmoka node through the `getManifest()` method.
+The blockchain address of the manifest itself is available for any Hotmoka node through the `getManifest()` method.
-There is a last problem to solve before we can put everything in code.
+There is a last problem to solve before we can put everything in place.
 Transaction requests include a nonce, to avoid replaying and to guarantee their ordering.
 Hence the request to install a new jar in blockchain must specify the nonce of the caller, that is, the nonce of the gamete.
 In order to get that nonce, we can call the `nonce()` method of the gamete.
 But which account do we use as caller of this other transaction?
-It turns out we can use the gamete itself... this is possible since the `nonce()` method is declared as `@View`.
+It turns out that we can use the gamete itself... this is possible since the `nonce()` method is declared as `@View`.
 We will see later what this means.
-For now, it is relevant to know that calls to `@View` methods can be run with any nonce, since it is not used nor checked.
-We just use zero for it then.
+For now, it is relevant to know that calls to `@View` methods can be run with any nonce, that is not used nor checked.
+Let us just use zero for the nonce then.

 A final consideration is related to gas.
 As in Ethereum, transactions are payed in terms of gas consumed for their execution.
 In the following, we will use zero as gas when running calls to `@View` methods.
 This is because such calls do not actually modify the state of the node and are executed locally, on the node that receives the request of the transaction.
-Hence, they can be considered as *free*.
+Hence, they can be considered as run *for free*.

 The result is the following code.
 It initializes a new blockchain and installs `family-0.0.1-SNAPSHOT.jar` in it: